LLMSecurity/HouYi/README.md

 ## Demo

-To illustrate the usage of ULLR, we provide a demo script `main.py` that simulates a LLM-integrated application which translates English to French.
+To illustrate the usage of HouYi, we provide a demo script `main.py` that simulates a LLM-integrated application which translates English to French.

 To run the demo, simply run:
 ```bash